chipsjs/chips-doc/readme.md

 ### convert

-- tag 1
 - the security of cola-doc  1
-- sync the api_spec and swagger
-- swagger updated when api spec is updated/created
+- swagger updated  and push to repo when api spec is updated/created

 ### fake and mock